 Fair Indigo is a fashion company who believe in doing business in a way that benefits everyone involved.
 From the factories and manufacturers, right through to you, the customer, so for my American readers, they are your gold dust!
 Their values are:

 - Enduring quality

 - Fair Trade

-I am very excited to announce the launch of my own range of products!
-I have vegan slogan t-shirts, hoodies and more in my shop, KurioCity right now!
+I am very excited to announce the launch of my own shop!
+I have vegan slogan t-shirts, and more is being added regularly!
+Check it out right now!
 A lot of time and love has gone into the design of these products as I wanted to be sure that they would be ethically sound before I went ahead and made them available.
 But now, they are finally here, and you can grab a great 20% discount on your first order of anything in the shop when you sign up to my mailing list below!